Vyom121/Demo/README.md

 I have only created front - end using HTML,CSS,JavaScript

 Azure Service used

-Static Web app Service - To deploy the webapage on the cloud The QnA Maker service of Azure Cognitive Service for Language : To create that chat bot to answer customer question
+1.Static Web app Service - To deploy the webapage on the cloud

+2.The QnA Maker service of Azure Cognitive Service for Language : To create that chat bot to answer customer question

 Link of  My Website
 https://white-wave-01e3f6010.1.azurestaticapps.net/